 … then please take the steps you need to set yourself free the “good girl” and “good boy” traps… We want you, your partner wants you, your next date wants you.
 We want your sexiness and “good” ain’t where it’s at!

-In all love,
+In love, light and ecstasy,

 *At Ecstatic Intimacy, an all-inclusive website for singles and couples, we welcome all sexual orientation(s), gender(s) and relationship expressions.
 In this article we utilize the pronouns he/she/him/her.